preadly/PreadlyNotificationView/README.md

 Description
 -----------
-PreadlyNotificationView is a drop-in notification control that allows you to show simple notification in your app.
+PreadlyNotificationView is a drop-in notification control that allows you to show simple notifications in your app.
 The notification will then disappear after a couple of seconds, while the user also can dismiss it by tapping it.

 Usage
 -----